rlmoser99/design_patterns/strategy/strategy_notes.md

 # Strategy Pattern Notes

 **Terminology:**
-- Strategy -> Classes that perform the same method
+- Strategy -> Proc that perform the same method
 - Context -> User of the different Strategies (named by GoF)

 **Notes:**
 - This pattern is based on composition and delegation, rather than on inheritance.
-- Put the varying algorithm into separate objects.
+- Put the varying algorithm into separate procs.
-- These Strategy objects all do the same thing (book example -> formats the report).
+- These Strategy procs all do the same thing (book example -> formats the report).
 All of the Strategy objects support exactly the same interface.
-- The Context class can use the Strategy classes like interchangeable parts.
+- The Context class can use the Strategies like interchangeable parts.
 - This relieves the Context class of the responsibility for or knowledge of the report file format.
 - Like the Template Method, this pattern allows the user to change which variation to use in one place.